-The James Beard Foundation is a nonprofit organization whose mission is to celebrate, nurture, and honor chefs and other leaders making America's food culture and champion a standard of good food anchored in talent, equity, and sustainability.
+The James Beard Foundation is a nonprofit organization whose mission is to celebrate, support, and elevate the people behind America’s food culture and champion a standard of good food anchored in talent, equity, and sustainability.

 The James Beard Foundation is a national not-for-profit 501(c)(3) organization based in New York City.